My road to recovery started in the emergency room.

 The day after I ended up hospitalized for drinking too much, my life rapidly began to change.
-The ER doctor was concerned because my blood alcohol content had been so high -- a .34 -- yet I was still functioning.
+The ER doctor was concerned because my blood alcohol content had been so high—.34—yet I was still functioning.
 This indicated that my body had become used to that amount of alcohol, and had adjusted to tolerate it.
-Because of this, the doctor had a discussion with my parents and recommended they seek help for me.
+Because of this warning sign, the doctor had a discussion with my parents and recommended they seek help for me.

 At this point, I wanted nothing to do with getting sober.
 I was only 20 years old and never even had a legal drink.
 Though the trip to the hospital had shaken me up a little, the last thing I wanted to do was stop drinking completely.
 I convinced myself that this incident would blow over and that my parents would chalk it up to a one-time thing.

 I was discharged from the hospital and returned home with my parents.
-I remember sitting outside on the front deck, eating popsicle after popsicle, trying to ward off a hangover.
-I was mad at myself for getting caught the night before, but realized there was nothing I could do about it at this point.
+That day, I remember sitting outside on the front deck, eating popsicle after popsicle, trying to ward off a hangover.
+Though I was mad at myself for getting caught the night before, I realized there was nothing I could do about it at this point.

 When they told me this, I couldn’t really process what was happening.
 It seemed almost comical that I would be going to treatment.
 I didn’t think I had a drinking problem.
-I was in college.
-I maintained good grades, played a sport and had solid friendships.
-I was anything but a stereotypical alcoholic.
+After all, I was in college.
+I maintained good grades, played a sport, and had solid friendships.
+Surely I was anything but a stereotypical alcoholic!

 Though I didn’t want to, I knew I had no choice but to attend the program.